Finding the Boundary with Binary Search

 boundary_index with its index and discard everything to the right including the current element itself since its index has been recorded by the variable.

-The good thing with this approach is we don't have to modify the while loop logic in vanilla binary search from the last module besides introducing a variable.
+The good thing with this approach is that we don't have to modify the while loop logic in the vanilla binary search from the last module, besides introducing a variable.

 Another approach to handle case 2 above is to keep the current element in the search range instead of discarding it, i.e.

 if arr[mid]: right = mid instead of

 right = mid - 1.
 However, doing this without modifying the